checkmarx-ts/checkmarx-cxflow-plusplus-github-action/README.md

 * `push-feedback-channel`: (default: Sarif) The feedback channel to use when scanning for a push.
 * `pull-request-feedback-channel`: (default: GITHUBPULL) The feedback channel to use when scanning for a pull request.
 * `application-yaml-path`: (default: `$GITHUB_ACTION_PATH/cxflow-defaults.yml`) A path to a CxFlow yaml configuration file.
-* `build-container-tag`: The container image where SCA Resolver is executed.
-If not supplied, SCA Resolver is executed on the current GitHub runner.

 ### Java Parameters
 * `java-opts`: (default: -Xms512m -Xmx2048m) Options to pass to the JVM.